Developing supplier relationships

 Impact of late payment to suppliers

-The practice of delaying payments to suppliers can be harmful to your business in a number of ways.
+The practice of delaying payments to suppliers can be harmful to your business in several ways.
 Potentially, it can:

 • damage your business' reputation